maros24/OrganizerApp/README.md

 # OrganizerApp
-Repository for the Demo2 application

 Dear Collaborators!

-A bit of information about solution structure.
+A bit of information about solution structure and work with branch.

 We have 4 Projects: